Vikassinghrathor/Project_three_js/README.md

 Add custom color and file support.
 Generate and use images through DALLE AI
 Download the resulting t-shirt model image
-Ensure responsiveness across all devices and improve your site's performance
+Ensure responsiveness across all devices and improve your site's performance.